 Monday, April 20, 2020: The March 11, 2020 Order of Adoption for the Phoenix AMA Fourth Management Plan is now effective for purposes of judicial review.
 The conservation requirements in that plan will go into effect on January 1, 2023.

 The Agricultural Water Conservation Best Management Practices (BMP) Advisory Committee was initially established by executive order in 2002 and was continued in November by Governor Doug Ducey's Executive Order 2020-55.
 The Committee is charged with advising ADWR’s Director regarding the statutorily authorized Agricultural BMP Program and will provide vital input to the Director on the BMP Program as the fifth management plans and future management plans are finalized and promulgated.
-ADWR Director Tom Buschatzke and Pinal AMA farmer Scott Riggins are the co-chairs of this committee.
+Pinal AMA farmer Scott Riggins is the chair of this committee.

 This meeting will cover the purpose and scope of the Agricultural Water Conservation BMP Advisory Committee, the history of the Agricultural BMP Conservation Program, and next steps for the committee.

 At several recent public meetings, ADWR has received input regarding the path forward for the Phoenix, Pinal, and Santa Cruz AMAs Fourth Management Plans.
 Two options were presented during these meetings: one to allow additional time for stakeholder feedback while moving forward with incremental adjustments to the conservation programs in these plans and another to maintain the status quo and adopt conservation programs substantially similar to those in the Third Management Plans.
 ADWR received comments supporting both options.